What Was The Top Blog Post of 2016

 10. Psychology of incentives – The psychology of reward and how to motivate your customers.
 What psychology tells us about creating automatic responses for marketing purposes.

-Many thanks for visiting my website during 2016 and I hope you will continue to return in 2017 and beyond.
+Many thanks for visiting our website during 2016 and I hope you will continue to return in 2017 and beyond.

 To browse links to all my posts on one page please click here.